wcaarls/pgl/README.md

 "When all you want to do is draw some boxes"

+WARNING: Uses legacy OpenGL 2.1 functions.
+Built for ease of use and glx compatibility, not speed.

+Header-only library providing quick and easy drawing of 3D primitives (box, sphere, cylinder, capsule), a scene graph, and camera controller.

 # Installation (Ubuntu 18.04)
 ```
 sudo apt install git cmake g++ libgl-dev